SwissDM52/Anonymous_CCS26/README.md

     *   `backbone_with_lora_SB_merged_resnet.pth` (protected model with merging both the Suppressor and the Booster into the backbone.)

 ### 3️⃣ Evaluate Robustness
-Evaluate the model's resistance to fine-tuning (S-domain) and compare it with baselines.

 ```bash
 python evaluate_and_curve.py \